SentyFunBall/SW-SenCar-5/docs/docs.md

 function onTick() --runs 60 times/second
     theme = property.getNumber("Theme") --gets the current theme. number 1-7
-end
+    -- ignore that theme is a number in the actual OS, this is for simplicity end

 function onDraw() --runs 60 times/second for every screen connected